qbead/qbeadWebsite/content/book/progpatterns.md

 the variable anything as long as it is a single word (or multiple words separated with underscores).
 We usually pick names that tell us something about the purpose of the variable.
-In this variable type, we can store any integer we want as long as it is not too large (larger than roughly 30,000).
+In this variable type, we can store any integer we want as long as it is not too large
+(no larger than roughly 30 000, due to limitations of how this computer stores integers).

 If we want to work with decimals, we use the variable type `float` instead of `int`.
-The name comes from the early history of computers and is unimportant for our purposes.
+The name comes from the early history of computers and is unimportant for our purposes (how the decimal point can "float" between the digits).

 ```c++
 float pi = 3.1415;
 ```

-Here we stored part of the number $\pi$ in a variable with the name `pi`.
+Here we stored an approximation of the number $\pi$ in a variable with the name `pi`.
 We could then use this variable in other parts of our code to do computations that involve circles.